Activating our innate, individual and collective human capacity for resilience

 Congruence centres on our orientation to self.
 It is the aligning of our ‘real’ (actual) and ‘ideal’ (potential) self.
 Authentic self expression and deepening self-compassion are key for developing congruence.

 By developing congruence and sense of coherence, the two primary factors that promote thriving, we come to remember our who we are from a place of wholeness, enabling us to creatively and confidently access all our resources.
-As a result, we navigate stimuli before they become stressors and ultimately, we thrive.
+As a result, we navigate stimuli before they become stressors and ultimately, we develop a greater ability thrive.